colltoaction/widip/README.md

 If you're working with a local copy of this repository, run `pip install -e .`.

-# Using Widip
+# Using `widip`
+The `widip` program starts a [chatbot] or [command-line interface].
+It integrates with the [filesystem] for rendering diagram files.
+We give more information for a few use cases below.

 ## For documentation
+Widis are meant for humans before computers and we find it valuable to give immediate visual feedback.
+Changes in a `.yaml` file trigger rendering a `.jpg` file next to it.
+This guides the user exploration while they can bring their own tools.
+As an example, VS Code will automatically reload markdown previews when `.jpg` files change.

-The widi data structure models the full range of YAML documents giving each `.yaml` a simple `.jpg` view.
-Widis are great for communicating data flows and this is very convenient for git-based documentation.
-A text-based approach makes a productive environment with minimal dependencies.
+Widis are great for communication and this is a very convenient workflow for git- and text-based documentation.

-## For UNIX integration
+## For UNIX programming
-This lightweight [UNIX shell] works everywhere from from developer workstations to cloud environments to production servers.
+This lightweight [UNIX shell] works everywhere from developer workstations to cloud environments to production servers.

-Users have two modes of interaction:
-* the [filesystem]
-* a [chatbot] or [command-line interface]
+Processes that read and write YAML document streams are first-class citizens in this environment.
+With this practical approach users can write programs in the same language of widis.

-## Filesystem
+## For graphical programming
-1. While running, `.jpg`s will be reloaded on file changes
-2. Open `.yaml` and `.jpg` files side by side for a fast feedback loop

-Diagrams are written as `.yaml` documents and are meant for human authors.
-Widip watches the filesystem for any changes to source and immediately renders updated images to keep pace with graphical reasoning.

-Users can use their own tools for editing text and viewing images.
-As an example, VS Code will automatically reload `README.md`s and `.jpg` tabs when files change.

-## Command-line interface
+Programming is hard, but it shouldn't be _that_ hard.

+So far widis have mainly shaped the user interface.
+Widis are also [graphical programming](https://graphicallinearalgebra.net/2015/04/26/adding-part-1-and-mr-fibonacci/) tools and one can work with them in purely mathematical terms.
+Start with [examples/mascarpone](examples/mascarpone) then take a look at current work in a functional library at [src](src).

+# Working with the CLI
 Open terminal and run `widip` to start an interactive session.
 The program `bin/yaml/shell.yaml` prompts for one command per line, so when we hit `↵ Enter` it is evaluated.
 When hitting `⌁ Ctrl+D` the environment exits.

 ```yaml